liumengyuan1997/liumengyuan1997.github.io/_pages/cv.md

 Education
 ======
-* Align M.S. in Computer Sciences, Northeastern University
+* M.S. in Computer Sciences, Northeastern University
 * M.P.A, Northeastern University
 * B.A. in Sociology, Nankai University